Watch this quick intro video...

 #10.
 Slow thinker, single tasker

 I'm into doing only one thing at a time, focusing on it to completion, whether that takes hours, months, or even years.
-I've always been like this, even as a little kid.
+I've always been like this, even as a little kid, although I find it's easier to get distracted these days than it ever was before.

 #11.
 Silence seeker